Kittekat14/texty-text/README.md

 - Users can navigate between Home Screen and Chat Screen
 - Users can choose a background color for their chat screen from a selection of colors
 - Users can choose a Username, that will displayed to them in the navigation header
 - Users can send messages of text and images (taken by phone's camera or from phone's library) and share a map of their location
+- App asks for permission before accessing location data, media library and camera
 - Users can read all the sent messages, even when offline (but cannot write and send new ones)

 ### Platform used during Development: